Focus on you

 Invest in your smile, invest in your health.
 You have two dental plan options available through MetLife — PPO High Plan and PPO Low Plan.Things to know about your dental plan options:

-Each plan includes an incentive provision that allows for the individual maximum benefit to increase by $500 if you receive one routine oral exam and cleaning in the prior year.
-If you got your exam and teeth cleaning in 2024, your annual plan maximum will increase by $500 for 2025 and will remain in effect for the succeeding year.
+If you had your exam and teeth cleaned in 2025, your annual plan maximum will increase by $500 for 2026 and will remain in effect for the succeeding year.

 Need a dental ID card?
 SSO to MetLife